OxalisCommunity/peppol-reporting/README.md

 # peppol-reporting
-This library is used to OpenPeppol Reporting Specifications i.e. reporting about End User data and Transaction Statistics by Service Providers
+This library is used to support OpenPeppol Reporting Specifications i.e. reporting of End User data and Transaction Statistics by Service Providers